A designer's field guide

 Claude Code

-- • Runs audits, refactors, and polish commands
+- • Runs terminal tests and compilations

 AntiGravity

-Reading Figma Directly via MCP
+Reading Figma via MCP

 claude mcp add figma npx -y \ @modelcontextprotocol/server-figma \ <YOUR_FIGMA_TOKEN>

-- Run the install command in terminal
+- Run the setup command in your terminal.

 02The lifecycle